maxtaco/tamejs/README.md

 };
 ```

-The way to read this code is that there are two counters maintained:
-the number of requests sent, and the number received.
-We keep looping
+This code maintains two counters: the number of requests sent, and the
-until the last lookup is received.
-Inside the loop, if there is room
+number received.
+It keeps looping until the last lookup is received.
-in the window and there are more to send, then we send; otherwise, we
+Inside the loop, if there is room in the window and there are more to
-wait and harvest.  `Rendezvous.mkev` makes an event much like the
+send, then send; otherwise, wait and harvest.  `Rendezvous.mkev` makes
-`mkevent`, but it also takes a first argument that associates an
+an event much like the `mkevent` primitive, but it also takes a first
-idenitifer with the event fired.
-This way, the waiter can know which
+argument that associates an idenitifer with the event fired.
+This
-event he's getting back.
-In this case we use the variable `nsent` as
+way, the waiter can know which event he's getting back.
+In this case
-the event ID --- it's the ID of this event in launch order.
-When we
+we use the variable `nsent` as the event ID --- it's the ID of this
-harvest the event, `rv.wait` fires its callback with the ID of the
+event in launch order.
+When we harvest the event, `rv.wait` fires its
-event that's harvested.
+callback with the ID of the event that's harvested.

+Note that with windowing, the arrival order might not be the same as
+the issue order.
+In this example, a slower DNS lookup might arrive
+after faster ones, even if issued before them.

 Installing and Using
 --------------------